/

 CRM Process Steps

-Here are typical steps in a CRM process.
-The precise steps will vary from company to company.
+Here are some typical steps in a CRM process.
+The precise steps will vary from business to business.

 CRM Process Flow